peterjmarko/llm-narrative-framework/docs/REPLICATION_GUIDE.template.md

 | 3-14 | `Point Name`, `Point Abbr`, `Zodiacal Longitude` | The data for each of the 12 chart points (Sun, Moon, ..., Midheaven). |

 The entire file consists of `N * 14` lines, where `N` is the final number of subjects.

+#### Special Step: Generate Interpretation Reports

+This procedure is not part of the production workflow and only applies to the last manual item ('Generate and save interpretation reports...') of validating the Personality Assembly Algorithm ('test-assembly-setup').
+The first 3 stages of the 5-stage validation process should be completed at this point.

+*   **Menu:** `Interps > Full Report...`
+*   **Action:**
+    1. In the "Calculated Charts" window, select the first calculated chart.
+    2. In the menu item's "Select Text for Report" dialog, select only 'Balances' and 'Chart Points' for the 'Text Categories' section.
+    3. Click View.
+The report is generated and opened in your default word processor.
+    4. Save As a 'Plain Text' file in the 'Documents/Solar Fire User Files/Export' directory with the following filename: 'sf_raw_report.assembly_logic_[SN]', where "[SN]" is a sequence number from 1 to 17.
+For example: 'sf_raw_report.assembly_logic_1'.
+If a 'File Conversion' dialog is shown, accept the default 'Windows' text encoding (leave boxes unchecked).
+Close the file and do not save if asked.
+    5. Click Cancel in the "Select Text for Report" dialog and select the next chart.
+    6. Go through steps 2 to 5 for all charts in sequence (#2 to #17) using the sequence number as the suffix in the filename.
+Save last report as 'sf_raw_report.assembly_logic_17'.
+    7. Once all reports have been exported, click Cancel in the "Select Text for Report" dialog and continue with executing stage 4 and 5 of the validation (i.e., resume 'test-assembly-setup').

 ## Final Database Generation